-At Woodlands, most children are taught by a Specialist Language Teacher following the ‘Language Angels’ Scheme.
-The foreign language learning targets for each year of key stage 2 are first broken down in to the speaking, listening, reading, writing and grammar skills pupils should have developed by the end of the year.
+At Woodlands, most children are taught Spanish following the ‘Language Angels’ Scheme.
+The foreign language learning targets for each year of Key Stage 2 are first broken down in to the speaking, listening, reading, writing and grammar skills pupils should have developed by the end of the year.
 For each year there then follows a list of specific classroom topics which teachers can use as deliverable classroom realities to ensure all of the required skills are being developed to the right level and at the right pace.

-French is introduced formally across KS2 using a scheme which endeavours to link to topic areas where possible alongside discretely taught units.
-The lessons are about fun, confidence building, developing learning strategies, learning about similarities and differences and are planned using Kagan style communicative structures.
+Spanish is introduced formally in the second half of the summer term in Y2 and then delivered across KS2 using a scheme which endeavours to link to topic areas where possible, alongside discretely taught units.
+The lessons aim to be fun and develop children's confidence.

 Children can access language learning outside school by making use of the Language Angels app.
 We also encourage our children to embed their learning of the Spanish language through playing games at home.